TechBrenda/sickfits-backend/README.md

 # ToDo
 1. Add image and largeImage editing to schema.graphql, Query.js, and Mutation.js.
+2. Factor out JWT for signing in user on Mutation signup and signin.

 # Cookies
 1. In Chrome, turn on Developer tools.